khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-exposure-heatmap-visual-analytics.md

 slug: dashboard-options-exposure-heatmap-visual-analytics
 ---

-# Dashboard Options Exposure Heatmap: Visualizing Multi-Dimensional Greek Risk
+# Exposure Heatmap: Visualizing Greek Risk

 In the fast-paced world of options trading, data overload is a constant challenge.
 Looking at thousands of rows in a standard option chain makes it nearly impossible to spot institutional "hot zones" or concentrated risks across different expirations.
 Within the **Dashboard Options** suite, we've solved this problem with the **Exposure Heatmap**.